dhanmoni/PeerByte/README.md

 - Adding the support for sharing other media files such as video, documents, links etc
 - Making a member of the workplace admin by an another admin
 - Adding other users in a workplace by admin.

-## Appreciation

-Our team like to thank Auth0 for organizing this amazing hackathon.
-We leant a lot by participating in this.
-Hope to participate in the next Auth0 hackathon :)

 ## License